Simple Homemade Vanilla Syrup

 Vanilla simple syrup ingredients.

-Not all brands are the same when it comes to vanilla extract.
-The pricier, the better it’ll taste.
+• Vanilla extract: Not all brands are the same when it comes to vanilla extract.
 The low cost options taste like chemicals so you should splurge if you can.
-A little goes a long way so a bottle will last you a while.
+A little goes a long way and a bottle will last a while.

 My Vanilla Extract Pick